-All students are evaluated at the end of Spring semester of each year; and students who are deemed to be of concern (e.g., academic problems, feedback on counseling practice that is below the expected level of competency, personal or interpersonal difficulties, or failing to complete thesis or dissertation research or to proceed through the program in a timely manner) are also evaluated at the end of each Fall semester.
-Students receive a formal written evaluation report each year outlining progress and feedback.
-If the student is having difficulties, those problems will be clearly specified, with expectations delineated along with a timeline.
-Depending on the issue, the student may be asked to meet with the faculty to discuss the situation and possible solutions; she or he may be given a specified time frame (e.g., one semester, one academic year, or until some other specific date) in which feedback must be attended to and problems resolved; or the student may be required to limit further coursework or other activities until the problem is resolved.
-The student will also be warned in writing if dismissal is pending based on non-completion of requirements or related difficulties.
+All students are evaluated annually at the end of spring semester of each year.
+All second year students are evaluated during the fall of their second year to assess progress in completing their pre-dissertation research project.
+Students who are deemed to be experiencing issues of concerns or if the student's program of study has been designated on probationary status (e.g., academic problems, feedback on counseling practice that is below the expected level of competency, personal or interpersonal difficulties, or failing to complete pre-dissertation or dissertation research or to proceed through the program in a timely manner) are also evaluated at the end of each fall semester.
+Students receive a formal written evaluation report at least each year outlining progress and feedback.
+If the student is having difficulties, those problems will be clearly specified, with expectations delineated along with a timeline for rectifying the problem or issue.
+Depending on the issue, the student may be asked to meet with the faculty to discuss the situation and possible solutions; the student may be given a specified time frame (e.g., one semester, one academic year, or until some other specific date) in which feedback must be attended to and problems resolved.
+In these instances, the student's program of study may be placed on probationary status and/or the student may be required to limit further coursework or other activities until the problem is resolved.
+The student will also be advised in writing if dismissal is pending based on non-completion of requirements or related difficulties.
 At each stage of the process, the student is urged to consult her or his advisor or chair and/or the Training Director for clarification, advice, and support.

-The Program has established specific procedures for evaluating students, along with guidelines for appeal decisions made in the evaluation process.
+The CP Program has established specific procedures for evaluating students, along with guidelines for appeal decisions made in the evaluation process.
 These steps are: